Artis Pabriks: Early life and career

 After completing his mandatory two-year stint in the Soviet Army, Pabriks obtained a degree in history from the University of Latvia in 1992 and, on a Danish-financed grant, completed his Ph.D. in political science from the University of Aarhus in 1996.

 After finishing his Ph.D. on minorities in Europe, he became the rector of the Vidzeme University of Applied Sciences, a newly founded regional college located in Valmiera.
 He has co-authored one book: Latvia: Challenge of Change (2001), which was subsequently re-published together with volumes on Lithuania and Estonia under the title The Baltic States: Estonia, Latvia and Lithuania (2002).
 Both were published by Routledge.

 Political career

 Pabriks was one of the founding members of the People's Party in 1998 and became a member of the Saeima in March 2004.
 He served as chairman of the Foreign Affairs Commission.

 Minister of Foreign Affairs, 2004–2007

 Pabriks was appointed Minister of Foreign Affairs on 21 July 2004.
 He resigned from his position in October 2007 due to disagreements with the leadership of the People's Party, which he subsequently left.

 Return to private life 2008-2010

 In September 2008, Pabriks was one of founding members of the Society for Political Change.
-He was a visiting professor at Bosphorus University in Istanbul lecturing for the first semester of the 2009-2010 academic year.
+He was a visiting professor at Boğaziçi University in Istanbul lecturing for the first semester of the 2009-2010 academic year.